Anton Graff: Life and work

-Graff made portraits of nearly 1,000 of his contemporaries and was the leading portrait painter in Germany in the late 18th and early 19th century.
-Graff was also the main portrait painter of German poets between the Enlightenment and the early Romantic periods.
-Many of them were also his friends, like Johann Wolfgang von Goethe whom he met in Dresden in 1768.
+Graff made portraits of nearly 1,000 of his contemporaries and was the leading portrait painter in Germany, in the late 18th and early 19th century.
+Graff was the main portrait painter of German poets between the Enlightenment and early Romantic periods.
+Many were also his friends, like Johann Wolfgang von Goethe, whom he met in Dresden in 1768.
 Graff was the favourite portrait painter of the German, Russian, Polish and Baltic nobility.
 Among others he portrayed Stanislaw Kostka Potocki.
 His most important clients included Catherine the Great of Russia and Frederick the Great of Prussia.
-His portrait of Frederick the Great is regarded as his masterpiece.
+His portrait of Frederick is regarded as his masterpiece.
 The painting is exhibited at Schloss Charlottenburg.
 Frederick the Great never posed for Graff.
 However, Graff received authorization to watch Frederick at a military parade in 1781.
 This gave Graff the chance to study the physiognomy of the King, and was therefore the basis for his portrait.

-Graff was also very popular with the landed gentry, diplomats, musicians and scholars.
+Graff was popular with the landed gentry, diplomats, musicians and scholars.
 He portrayed many of them.
 While painting a portrait, Graff always focused the light on the person's face.
 In Graff's portraits it was always the face that got the attention and the light, except when the sitter was a lady.
 In that case he also focused on the lady's décolleté.
 Graff was a master of light and shadow.
 His role model in this context was Ján Kupecký whose works he studied in the collections of Ansbach.
-In comparison with the calmness of the ladies the gentlemen in his portraits often appear serious and reserved.
+In comparison with the calmness of the ladies, the gentlemen in his portraits often appear serious and reserved.

 He also knew how to paint dresses and draperies of different materials and colours in a natural way.
 His role model in this field was the French court painter Hyacinthe Rigaud.
 In 1765/66 Graff portrayed Elisabeth Sulzer in a blue silk dress with silver laces and fur collar and borders.

-In his early years, Graff did hardly ever paint any background details in his portraits.
+In his early years, Graff hardly ever painted any background details.
 He usually kept the background monochrome.
-However, in his later years he also paid more attention to the background.
+However, in later years he paid more attention to the background.
 Usually he painted the sitter in outdoor surroundings, as was the fashion at that time in England.
 The price for a portrait by Graff was calculated by size and details of the sitter's clothes.
-That it was not always easy for Graff to portrait the famous of the time shows the remark he made while painting Friedrich Schiller: "He cannot sit still."
-Graff was much in demand.
-He could live a comfortable life with his income.
+That it was not always easy for Graff to portrait the famous shows the remark he made while painting Friedrich Schiller: "He cannot sit still."
+Graff was much in demand and he could live a comfortable life with his income.